AckerlyXu/heima/articles/sql-database/sql-database-develop-cplusplus-simple.md

-<properties
+---
-    pageTitle="Connect to SQL Database using C and C++ | Azure" description="Use the sample code in this quick start to build a modern application with C++ and backed by a powerful relational database in the cloud with Azure SQL Database." services="sql-database"
+title: Connect to SQL Database using C and C++ | Azure
+description: Use the sample code in this quick start to build a modern application with C++ and backed by a powerful relational database in the cloud with Azure SQL Database.
-    documentationcenter=""
-    author="asthana86"
-    manager="danmoth"
-    editor="" />
-<tags
-    ms.assetid="07d9e0b1-3234-4f17-a252-a7559160a9db"
-    ms.service="sql-database"
-    ms.custom="development"
-    ms.workload="drivers"
-    ms.tgt_pltfrm="na"
-    ms.devlang="cpp"
-    ms.topic="article"
-    ms.date="02/03/2017"
-    wacn.date=""
-    ms.author="tobiast" />
+services: sql-database
+documentationcenter: ''
+author: asthana86
+manager: danmoth
+editor: ''

+ms.assetid: 07d9e0b1-3234-4f17-a252-a7559160a9db
+ms.service: sql-database
+ms.custom: development
+ms.workload: drivers
+ms.tgt_pltfrm: na
+ms.devlang: cpp
+ms.topic: article
+ms.date: 02/03/2017
+wacn.date: ''
+ms.author: tobiast
+---

 # Connect to SQL Database using C and C++
 This post is aimed at C and C++ developers trying to connect to Azure SQL DB.
 It is broken down into sections so you can jump to the section that best captures your interest.